iamheisenburger/SubWise-Email-Detection-Logic/COST_SAFETY_AND_UNIT_ECONOMICS.md

 ## UI Analytics & Currency Safety (New)

-- Do NOT call `fetch()` from Convex queries/mutations.
-Queries must be pure DB reads.
-Any network access must be an action.
+- Never use `fetch()` inside Convex queries or mutations.
+Queries must be pure DB reads; any network access belongs in actions only.
 - Currency conversion:
-  - Backend returns raw subscription amounts in stored currency.
+  - Backend returns raw subscription amounts in their stored currency.
-  - Client (browser) performs conversion for display using lightweight rates.
+  - Conversion to user‑preferred currency happens client‑side (browser) using a lightweight rates API.
-  - If backend conversion is ever required, use an action with cached rates; queries must fall back to static rates only.
+  - If backend needs conversion (rare), it must use an action and cache rates; queries fall back to static rates only.
-- Analytics must not poll frequently; rely on Convex reactivity or ≥5‑minute intervals if a refresh loop is strictly necessary.
+- Analytics pages must not poll; rely on Convex reactivity.
+If a refresh loop is necessary, enforce ≥5‑minute intervals.
-- Treat repeated warnings in logs as a cost signal; fix before merging.
+- Any repeated warning/error in logs is treated as a cost signal—investigate before merging.

-Why: Prevents accidental cost from query retries and keeps analytics paths cheap.
+Why: Prevents accidental background costs from query retries and avoids hidden compute from analytics pages.

 ---